| About me

 Responsibilites:

-• Worked with other Junior Instructos (like myself) to create one personal lecture/activity per week to teach the class
+Worked with other Junior Instructors (like myself) to create one personal lecture/activity per week to teach the class

 What I learned:

-Despite having some knowledge of how to code, I found out that there's always more stuff to learn, even at the beginner level.
-I refined my rusty skills through helping other younger students and presenting a Flappy Bird demo with my coworkers.
+At this point in time, I had decent knowledge of how to code, but I found out that there's always more stuff to learn.
+I refined my basic skills through helping other younger students and presenting a Flappy Bird demo with my coworkers.
 The next week, I learned how to use a Turing Tumble by explaining logic gates and binary to other high school students (super duper fun).
 And in the final week, I helped grade 5-6 students use Java to make diversive colour-changing patterns and taught how to create an advanced version of PONG in Scratch (the old-reliable).

 The best learning experience was working with others.
 Prior to volunteering at Geering Up, it's been difficult finding ways to cooperate and balance projects with others (there's always someone doing more work than everyone else).
 In all the three weeks I volunteered, everyone I worked with was amazing, doing their parts in every presentation, speaking equal amounts, and helping out anyone who needed help.